AnthonyJS/PaymentGateway/README.md

 - [Fluent Validation](https://fluentvalidation.net/)

   I decided to use Fluent Validation because it has a simple and expressive API for writing schema validation rules.
-It can be easily plugged into the AspNetCore validation mechanism.

 ## TODO